 - My favorite children’s book is When the Sun Rose by Barbara Berger.

 - Our first pet was a fat toad named Bofus.

 I grew up travelling, meeting fascinating people – and finding more and more places to love.
 My siblings and I would build forts in the backwoods of Pennsylvania.
 In Utah, we would watch for the Bear Lake monster, eating bowls of sun-drenched raspberries swimming in cream.
 Then we would go home to the fire sunsets of Arizona.
 I couldn’t get enough of flying above the clouds.

 I have a bucket-load of awards and accomplishments from college, but I won’t bore you with those.

 The summer before I got married, I worked at Disneyworld with a bunch of Brazilians.
 We served hot dogs – and would walk home past the lit-up castle every night.

-I have been a writer for over three decades – and an educator for almost as long: I made educational games for my brother and sister.
-My favorite was “Rainbow Squish.”
+I have been a writer for over three decades – and an educator for almost as long.

-On writing: I’m still learning.
-I tend to edit my voice out – like cotton candy smushed into a mold.
+On writing: I’ll always be learning.
+Like many, I sometimes edit my voice out – like cotton candy smushed into a mold.

 I just need to fluff.

 Writing is more delicious that way – with air and light breezing through.
 Sparkling threads breathing with imagination.